TypeScript Patterns That Come Up More Than You'd Think

 type DashboardData = Awaited<ReturnType<typeof fetchDashboard>>;

-But understanding how infer works lets you build your own extraction types for non-standard wrappers.
-If your codebase uses a custom Result<T> type or a MaybeArray<T> type, you can write extractors for those too.
+Understanding how infer works lets you build extractors for non-standard wrappers.
+Codebase uses a custom Result<T> type or MaybeArray<T>?
+Write extractors for those too.

-I'll be upfront โ I don't write complex conditional types often.
+Being upfront โ complex conditional types don't come up often for me.
 Maybe a few times a month.
-But when I need them, they save a lot of manual type duplication.
-Instead of copying a type definition from a library and keeping it in sync manually, you derive it from the source and it stays up to date automatically.
+When they're needed, they save a lot of manual type duplication.
+Instead of copying a type definition from a library and maintaining it separately, you derive it from the source and it stays in sync automatically.

 The satisfies Operator

-This one is newer (TypeScript 4.9) and it solved a problem I'd been working around for years.
+Newer addition (TypeScript 4.9).
+Solved a problem I'd been working around for years.

-Say you have a configuration object like a route map.
-You want two things simultaneously: validation that the object matches a specific type, AND preservation of the literal key types for autocomplete.
+Situation: a configuration object like a route map.
+You want two things at once โ validation that the object matches a specific type, AND preservation of the literal key types for autocomplete.

 type RouteConfig = {